AnkitKumar7243/Pizza-Project/README.md

 My internship project that assign by Intership Studio.
-And i learn so many things in this internship.I make this project using Java.
+And i learn so many skill in this internship.I make this project using Java.